Frequently Asked Questions on LASIK / PRK

 Am I a good candidate for refractive surgery?

-Dr. Primack and Dr. Altman personally examine every patient to determine if they are appropriate candidates for LASIK, PRK, or a different refractive procedure.
+Dr. Primack, Dr. Altman, and Dr. Shah personally examine every patient to determine if they are appropriate candidates for LASIK, PRK, or a different refractive procedure.
 Safety is always our # 1 concern.
 Special attention is given to pupil size, corneal thickness, corneal topography (a computer – generated image of your cornea), and the stability of your glasses prescription.
 Our office uses state-of-the-art equipment to provide exceptional care.
 Additionally, we spend time with patients discussing their motivations for laser vision correction to ensure that patients have realistic expectations and that we choose the best procedure to meet their goals.

 Do you only treat nearsightedness?

-Dr. Primack and Dr. Altman use the latest generation lasers to treat nearsightedness (myopia), farsightedness (hyperopia), and astigmatism.
+Dr. Primack, Dr. Altman, and Dr. Shah use the latest generation lasers to treat nearsightedness (myopia), farsightedness (hyperopia), and astigmatism.
 Implantable lenses are also available that can decrease dependence on reading glasses (presbyopia).

 How long should I stay out of my contact lenses before my examination and procedure?